Nickchapman3773/Uranium-Fever/README.md

 		![GOG Stock](https://github.com/user-attachments/assets/00453cc8-f8c7-402b-9ae8-8f2542a640a6)

   	- Epic Games - `[NoDelete] Stock New Vegas` file contents: **I NEED AN EPIC GAME USER TO SEND ME A SIMILAR SCREENSHOT IN THE SAME FORMAT.
-PLEASE CHANGE THE VIEW TO LIST!**
+PLEASE CHANGE THE VIEW TO LIST BEFORE SCREENSHOTTING!**

 > [!caution]
-> An incorrectly configured clean Stock New Vegas folder will result in an error when launching the game.
+> Extra files inside of the Stock New Vegas folder will result in an error when launching the game.
+These extra files are most often a byproduct of prior modded instances or playthroughs of Fallout 3 or Fallout: New Vegas.
+As such, the above steps are **CRITICAL**.

 ## Generating Fresh INI Files
 - Launch `Fallout: New Vegas` from `Steam/GOG/Epic Games`.